Data Sets

 - Vantage executes

-operation on a client set for fieldid
+field queryoperation on a client set for fieldid. - Vantage creates

-field. - Vantage executes
+orderstable and addsconditiononclient_idfield. - Vantage executes

-. - Vantage creates
+field queryoperation onorderstable for fieldid. - Vantage creates

-without reaching out to the
+Vantage weaves between sql::Table and sql::Query without reaching out to the

 database behind a simple and intuitive code.